Lilnessa/Project_4/README.md

 RETIREMENT CALCULATOR

 With all the data collected, the model can finally predict if a person is a candidate for retirement.
 By using their income level for their state, life expectancy, and inflation, the calculator will showcase if a person is eligible for retirement with a high degree of accuracy.
 If they are not eligible for retirement, the calculator will describe how much more money is needed to retire.
-The model

 **Resources**
 https://www.ssa.gov/oact/STATS/table4c6.html,